-Auditor: Date: Printed Name and Signature
+Auditor: Date: Print name: Signature:

 CONTRACTOR QMS MANUAL REVIEW CHECKLIST Company's Name: Document's Date of Submission: Reviewer's Name: Checklist Completion Date: (2) Operation Item Reference Paragraph Requirement/Audit Question Compliant ?
 Noncomplian t?
 Item ISO 9001:2015 Para 8.2 Requirements for Products and Services 2.1 ISO 9001:2015 Para 8.2.1 Requirement: Does the organization have a documented procedure for customer communication that: a) provides information related to products and services?
 Comments: Requirement: b) identifies and implements arrangements for inquiries, contracts, and orders, including changes?
 Comments: Requirement: c) provides for customer feedback relating to products and services, including complaints?
-Comments: Requirement: d) addresses handling or controlling customer property Comments: 18 of 42 Comments.
-ITEM NO: 009-0
+Comments: Requirement: d) addresses handling or controlling customer property Comments:

 Item Reference Paragraph Requirement/Audit Question Compliant ?
 Noncomplian t?
 2.1 ISO 9001:2015 Para 8.2.1 Requirement: e) establishes specific requirements for contingency actions, when relevant?
-Comments: ISO 9001:2015 Para 8.2.2 Requirement: When determining the requirements for the products and services to be offered to customers, does the organization's documented procedure ensure requirements for products and services offered are defined, including: a) applicable statutory and regulatory requirements and those considered necessary by the Comments: Requirement: b) meeting claims for the products and services it offers?
-Comments: 2.2 ISO 9001:2015 Para 8.2.3.1 Requirement: Does the organization's documented procedure direct a review prior to the commitment of the services and products offered to ensure they meet the requirements of the customer, including: a) requirements specified by the customer, including the requirements for delivery and post-Comments: Requirement: b) requirements not stated by the customer, but necessary for the specified or intended use, when known?
+Comments: 2.2 ISO 9001:2015 Para 8.2.2 Requirement: When determining the requirements for the products and services to be offered to customers, does the organization's documented procedure ensure requirements for products and services offered are defined, including: a) applicable statutory and regulatory requirements and those considered necessary by the Comments: Requirement: b) meeting claims for the products and services it offers?
+Comments: ISO 9001:2015 Para 8.2.3.1 Requirement: Does the organization's documented procedure direct a review prior to the commitment of the services and products offered to ensure they meet the requirements of the customer, including: a) requirements specified by the customer, including the requirements for delivery and post- Comments: Requirement: b) requirements not stated by the customer, but necessary for the specified or intended use, when known?

-- Requirement: c) requirements specified by the organization?

--

 Comments:

-SO 9001:2015 Requirement: d/e) statutory and regulatory requirements applicable to the products and services and contract or order requirements differing from those previously expressed?
+(2) Operation Item Reference Paragraph Requirement/Audit Question Compliant ?
+Noncomplia t?
+Requirement: c) requirements specified by the organization?
+Comments: ISO 9001:2015 Para 8.2.3.1 Requirement: d/e) statutory and regulatory requirements applicable to the products and services and contract or order requirements differing from those previously expressed?
+1 ala 0.2.5.1 Comments: 2.2 Requirement: f) confirmation that contract or order requirements differing from those previously defined are resolved?
+Comments: ISO 9001:2015 Para 8.2.3.1 Requirement: g) confirmation by the organization before acceptance, when the customer does not provide a documented statement of their requirements?
+1 414 0.2.5.1 Comments: ISO 9001:2015 Para 8.2.3.2 Requirement: Does the organization's documented procedure ensure the results of the review for products and services and any new requirements for products and services are documented?

-Comments:

-Comments:

-SO 9001:2015

 Comments: 1

-SO 9001:2015

-S SO 9001:2015 Para 8.2.3.1 SO 9001:2015 Para 8.2.3.1 SO 9001:2015 Para 8.2.3.2 SO 9001:2015 services and contract or order requirements differing from those previously expressed?
-SO 9001:2015 Comments: Requirement: f) confirmation that contract or order requirements differing from those previously defined are resolved?
-Comments: Requirement: g) confirmation by the organization before acceptance, when the customer does not provide a documented statement of their requirements?
-SO 9001:2015 Para 8.2.3.1 Requirement: Does the organization's documented procedure ensure the results of the review for products and services and any new requirements for products and services are documented?
-Services and contract or order requirements differing from those previously expressed?
-Services and contract or order requirements differing from those previously expressed?
-Comments: Requirement: f) confirmation that contract or order requirements differing from those previously defined are resolved?
-Comments: Requirement: g) confirmation by the organization before acceptance, when the customer does not provide a documented statement of their requirements?
-SO 9001:2015 Para 8.2.3.1 Requirement: Does the organization's documented procedure ensure the results of the review for products and services and any new requirements for products and services are documented?